 Looking to Boost Your Career in Project Management?

-Chances are if you were asking the question, “What is scope in project management?” you are thinking about applying project management in your career or whatever else you are trying to achieve.
+Chances are, if you were asking, “What is scope in project management?” you are thinking about applying project management in your career or whatever else you are trying to achieve.
 Every company and project needs qualified project managers, after all.
 If this is the case, you should consider earning a certification in project management.
-This six-month program from UMass Amherst’s Isenberg School of Management covers everything you need to know to get certified in this rewarding field.
+This six-month program delivered by Simplilearn in collaboration with the University of Massachusetts, covers everything you need to know to get certified in this rewarding field.
 You will learn through a mix of live online classes led by industry experts, hands-on industry-based projects, and a capstone to showcase your skills to potential employers.